 Having an imbalanced diet and making poor choices can directly affect your overall health.
-The food you eat and how much you eat it can impact how you feel, what you weight, and your risk of developing chronic diseases.
+The food you eat and how much you eat can impact how you feel, what your weight, and your risk of developing chronic diseases.
 For example, consumption of a diet high in fat, especially saturated fat is the leading cause of obesity which is instrumental to the development of other chronic diseases such as Coronary heart diseases, hypertension, type II diabetes, stroke, etc.

 Furthermore, the National Institute on Alcohol Abuse and Alcoholism (1993) explains that alcohol consumption inhibits the breakdown of nutrients into usable molecules by secretion of digestive enzymes from the pancreas.
 Even if nutrients are digested and absorbed, alcohol can prevent them from being fully utilized by altering their transport, storage, and excretion.